>

 Dance Classes at VIVA

-IF you are going to VIVA this year you can take dances lessons from Miss Wolff’s Jiving School on the Saturday and be a pro in no time.
+IF you are going to VIVA this year you can take dances lessons from Miss Wolff’s Jiving School during the weekend and be a pro in no time.

 Viva Las Vegas 17 dance floor